Follow

 sudo nano /etc/apache2/apache2.conf

-This block with the ‘Indexes‘ option enables directory listing in Apache’s default root directory (/var/www)
+This block, featuring the ‘Indexes‘ option, activates directory listing for Apache’s default root directory (/var/www).

 <Directory /var/www/>